theuserge/TheUserge.github.io/faq.md

 ## 12. How to Setup Lydia?

-Lydia is a Active Machine Learning Chat Bot Powered by CoffeeHouse from @Intellivoid.
+Lydia is an Active Machine Learning Chat Bot Powered by CoffeeHouse from @Intellivoid.
 This AI Chat bot reply user messages using AML.

 To Setup this You have to configure these two KEY vars on your Heroku App or If you are using other plaform than Heroku then add these var on your `config.env` file.